 - Pre- and post-production

 ‘Video can be a great tool for moving toward a blended learning model.
-The most important take away in terms of didactics, is that video is only successful if aligned with learning goals and activities.
-However, it is important to realise that video is a costly and time consuming process.
-Institutes, who choose to promote the use of videos among their teaching staff, are more likely to succeed if carefully their time and money investments are carefully planned.
-Moreover, providing sufficient and effective support by relieving teachers from supportive tasks, may lower the threshold for teachers who want to embed video into their education.
-The practices presented in this paper are aimed at inspiring teachers and curriculum designers and at providing input for the discussion on the development of video support facilities that best fit the needs of the institute, its’ students and staff.’
+The most important takeaway regarding didactics is that video is only successful if aligned with learning goals and activities.
+However, it is important to realise that video is a costly and time-consuming process.
+Institutes that choose to promote the use of videos among their teaching staff are more likely to succeed if their time and money investments are carefully planned.
+Moreover, providing sufficient and effective support by relieving teachers from supportive tasks may lower the threshold for teachers who want to embed video into their education.
+The practices presented in this paper aim to inspire teachers and curriculum designers and provide input for the discussion on the development of video support facilities that best fit the institute’s needs, its’ students and staff.’